Bridgwater Shooting Club (Clay Section) Rules

 - Only standard manufactured cartridges of a fibre wad construction will be used.
 The maximum permitted load shall be 28gms, with a maximum shot size of No.6.
 Self-loaded cartridges are not permitted.
 Shotguns must be safe, in proof and be capable to holding two cartridges, as is appropriate for use in Clay shooting.

-- On the sound of a horn all shooting will stop and shotguns unloaded.
-Shooting may only recommence when another signal indicates that the ground is clear.
+- On the sound of a SINGLE horn all shooting will stop and shotguns must be

 - Shotguns must only be loaded within the shooting enclosure and the shooter is ready to shoot.
 Semi-autos must be fitted with a visible safety device at all times when not within a shooting enclosure.